top of page

 Pharmacotherapy optimization in neurocritical care patients exhibiting augmented renal clearance

 Stroke, severe brain injury, status epilepticus and bacterial meningitis are the most common life-threatening neurological illnesses in the world with an estimated combined annual hospital management cost of up to 44 billion dollars.
 Seizures and infections are common complications following acute neurological illnesses and contribute significantly to poor outcomes if not promptly treated with appropriately dosed anti-seizure medications and antimicrobials, respectively.
 Many of the commonly administered medications used to treat such complications are renally eliminated and the patient’s kidney function should be taken into consideration to allow appropriate dosing.
 Therefore, clinicians are vigilant in adjusting drug dosage regimens in patients with various degrees of kidney impairment to avoid potential toxicities.
 On the other hand, little attention is given if patients exhibit an augmented renal clearance (ARC) or, in other words, enhanced kidney function.
 ARC has a significant influence on how medications are removed from the body potentially resulting in insufficient doses and treatment failure subsequently leading to poor patient outcomes and increased health care cost.
 Therefore, patients with ARC require higher medication doses; however, ARC is largely undetected using kidney assessment methods currently used in practice.
 In addition, it is not clear how medications should be dosed in those with ARC.
 The majority of ARC research has not focused on neurocritical care patients where ARC predominantly exists.
 Thus, clinicians are likely under-dosing vital medications in those patients, and completely unaware.
 There is an immediate need to address the gap in knowledge.
-Therefore, our research aims to characterize the phenomenon of ARC in patients with life-threatening neurological illnesses through identifying the prevalence, risk factors and clinical impact of ARC.
+Therefore, our research aims to characterize the phenomenon of ARC in patients with life-threatening neurological illnesses through identifying the prevalence, risk factors and clinical impact of ARC and to guide improved dosing strategies of commonly used drugs in the ICU.

 bottom of page